Skip to content

 Modify configuration parameters

 Domino REST API is preconfigured with settings that allow you to get started right away.
-However, you should familiarize yourself with all configuration parameters and security settings before you deploy into a production environment.
+This task guides you on how to modify the settings by modifying the configuration parameters.

 Procedure